nickbeaird/pom-elements/README.md

 ## Usage

 Organize your ui-tests in Classes that represent you page designs.
-Also organize all of the selectors for your tests with Page Elements. s
+Also organize all of the selectors for your tests with Page Elements.

 ## Features